WetlandsEO/paani/README.md

 # RyppleX - Open Source Consortium for Wetlands Detection

 ## Overview
-RyppleX is an open-source consortium providing tools for wetlands detection.
-The project aims to empower conservation efforts through accessible, data-driven tools and resources for environmental analysis.
+RyppleX is an open-source consortium providing tools for detecting water on landscape (lakes, streams, and wetlands).
+The project aims to boost conservation efforts through accessible, data-driven tools and resources for environmental analysis.
 This site serves as the landing page for the consortium.

 ## Features
 - **Open Source Collaboration:** Encourages community contributions and shared development.